2sic/cre8magic/docs/magic-menu.md

     * is the current node a parent of the selected node? add `is-parent`...
     * is the current node a dropdown for pages beneath it...

 ## Manage Multiple Menus

-The MagicMenu system gives each menu a name, such as `Main`, `Sidebar`, `Footer` etc.
+The MagicMenu gives each menu a name, such as `Main`, `Sidebar`, `Footer` etc.
 You can determine these names in the Razor files.

-Each of these menus can then be configured in the [JSON](./settings-json.md).
+Each of these menus can then be configured in the [JSON](./theme-json.md).
 By default, each menu will find it's **configuration** and it's **design** based on the same name.
 So the `Main` menu would take the configuration and design called `Main`.

 But you can also reconfigure this.
 For example, you could say that the Theme `Sidebar` will use the configuration `TopLevelOnly` for the `Main` menu.
 This is configured in the `parts` of the `themes` section of the JSON file.

 ## Menu Configuration

 The menu configuration determines some important aspects such as

 * What node to `start` from - eg. `*` is the top level, `.` is the current page
 * What to do from the start - like `"children": true` means "begin with the children" of the start-node
 * What level to show - so `"start": ".", "level": -1` means to start one level above the current page
 * How deep to go, so `"depth": 2` would show the starting level and one more

 All this is configured in the `menus` section of the JSON.